 There is absolutely no doubt that a failure to plan is one of the biggest mistakes many business people make.
 Without a solid business plan, even the best travel consultant can fail to act consistently in any given aspect of their practice.
 Planning is truly essential.

 But so is action.

 I see far too many travel professionals planning their lives away, getting ready to act, and then… not acting!
+In the time of Covid-19, the problem can induce a near paralytic state.
 Too many times we over-plan and over-perfect, and in the process lose valuable opportunities to others who are quicker to act.

 Advice like this can be easily misunderstood.
 Certain essentials have to be in place prior to marketing.
 Don’t throw out your business plans and your careful research, but also do not let those things become excuses for not moving quickly and decisively.
 In fact, one of the key failings of many businesses is to believe they are executing a plan simply because they have one.
 It is not enough to have a plan: you must act on it!
-As we come up on the second half of 2019, now is a good time to check your progress to ensure you are not letting perfection become the enemy of your forward momentum.
+As we approach 2021, now is a good time to check your progress to ensure you are not letting perfection become the enemy of your forward momentum.